 Note: Many physicians overlook charging prolonged services, which reimburse in excess of $100.
 However, thorough documentation is required to capture this opportunity.

 For the IV infusion, assign 90780 (IV infusion for therapy/diagnosis, administered by physician or under direct supervision of physician; up to one hour) for the administration of the dexamethasone and fluids.
-If the IV infusion continued longer than one hour, [...]
+If the IV infusion continued longer than one hour, you should also report add-on code +90781 ( [...]